NICTA/nicta-ner/README.md

 1. [NICTA NER library](nicta-ner) This is the core NER library that does the actual processing work.
 This can be run from the command line or imported into a JVM based project.
 2. [NER webservice](nicta-ner-web) A simple webservice that wraps the NER library.
 3. [NER client](nicta-ner-client) A simple Java client for the remote webservice that can be used either from the command line, or by importing the Java library in your own JVM based projects.
+4. [NER Web User Interface](ner-web-ui) A simple Haskell/Yesod based demo user interface for the web service.
+5. [NER Haskell client](nicta-ner-client-hs) A client for the web service written in Haskell (which the Yesod web UI makes use of).